Battle of Bharali (1615): Background

-At this time, regional powers like Raja Parikshit of the Eastern Koch Kingdom and the Mughal subadar of Bengal played crucial roles in shaping the political landscape.
+In 1606, regional powers like Raja Parikshit of the Eastern Koch Kingdom and the Mughal subadar of Bengal played crucial roles in shaping the political landscape.
 Raja Parikshit, who upheld the amicable ties with the Ahoms that his father, Raghu Dev, had established, continued to follow a policy of peaceful relations.
 This bond was further reinforced when a Koch princess was married to Pratap Singh.
 Meanwhile, the aging Ahom king Sukhampha concentrated on strengthening his frontiers, possibly offering support to Raghu Dev in his struggle against enemies along the western and southern borders.

 At the same time, the Mughals, led by Mirza Yusuf, were assigned to defend the fort at Pandu, which soon became a key battleground.
 Baldev, the brother of Raja Parikshit, launched an attack on the fort with a force of 18,000 hillmen.
-Though Mirza Yusuf Barlas and his Mughal troops put up strong resistance, their defenses weakened as they eventually ran out of gunpowder and lead.
+Though Mirza Yusuf Barlas and his Mughal troops put up strong resistance, their defences weakened as they eventually ran out of gunpowder and lead.
 Baldev's troops pushed their trenches closer to the fort's ditch, forcing Mirza Nathan to request reinforcements.
-In response, Ghiyas-ud-din was ordered to march without delay, while Admiral Islam Quli of Bengal Suba was directed to offer naval support.
+In response, Ghiyas-ud-din was ordered to march without delay, while Admiral Islam Quli of Bengal Subah was directed to offer naval support.
 Additionally, 200 matchlock men were dispatched to strengthen the garrison.
 Meanwhile, Baldev's forces intensified their assault, bombarding the fort with cannons and rockets.
 As Mirza Nathan's reinforcements reached Pandu, the garrison launched a counteroffensive, compelling Baldev to abandon the siege and withdraw.
 This event underscored the complex regional power struggles and reinforced Assam's strategic significance in the larger Mughal-Ahom conflict.